Monday, November 7, 2016

 FW: Josip Skoblar (Yugoslavia)

 With OFK Beograd, Skoblar won the Yugoslav Cup in 1962 and 1966.
 He played for Hannover 96 before moving to Olympique de Marseille.
 He was three time top goalscorer in Ligue 1 (1971–73), winning the European Golden Boot in 1971 with 44 goals.
 He won the French league title in 1971, and French league/cup "Double" in 1972.
 OM fans refer to him as "the Dalmatian Eagle", or "Monsieur Goal" (Mister Goal).
-Capped 32 times.
-He went to the 1962 WC Finals.
+He was capped 32 times.
+He went to the 1962 World Cup Finals.

 Josip Skoblar